 According to Ivanov, the excavator operator Rajcho Marinov noticed an object hanging on the cogs of a litter-bin and he went to clean it.
 Then he saw other unearthed items.
 He understood he had come upon archaeological findings.
 He delivered the items to the curator of the Dulgopol Museum, Dimitar Zlatarov, who, in turn, notified the Varna archaeologists.
 They were on the site on the 3rd of November 1972.
 The initial euphoria provoked by the discovery of the oldest processed gold coming from a civilization more ancient than the Mesopotamia and Egypt civilizations, was followed by days and days of hard work – excavation operations, classifications, analyses, etc. The Varna necropolis gave new valuable artifacts for the most ancient civilization.
 An area of 7,500 m2 was explored and 294 graves with rich and various inventories were found.
 The great number of golden items, over 3,000 with a total weight of 6 kg, puzzled the scientists.
 More gold than the total amount of gold found around the world from this period was discovered in only one grave.
 Copper, flint, stone tools, and jewelry of metal, bones, minerals and shells of the Mediterranean mollusks Dentalium and Spondylus – about 22, 000 items - were also found.

 Forty years ago, the young scientists could hardly imagine the importance of the Varna necropolis.
 It is irrefutable proof that an ancient civilization, older than the Egyptian and Mesopotamian civilizations, existed on the Bulgarian lands.
 The Varna necropolis is not the only finding of the kind.
-One of the most devoted advocates of the hypothesis that Bulgarian lands, particularly the Black Sea coast, were the center of the earliest civilization in human history is Prof. Dr. Henrieta Todorova.
+Prof. Dr. Henrieta Todorova is one of the most devoted advocates of the hypothesis that Bulgarian lands, particularly the Black Sea coast, were the center of the earliest civilization in human history.
 She studied the ancient history of North Eastern Bulgaria and led the archaeological excavations in the regions of Shabla, Durankulak, and Devnia.
 The results of her research are presented in a number of publications including The Stone-Copper Age in Bulgaria, Durankulak and New Stone Age in Bulgaria.

 Here is what Prof. Todorova said in an interview under the headline The Black Sea is the earliest center of civilization in human history: